• Skip to primary navigation

 Prepare Mashed Potatoes:

-• Peel potatoes (if desired) and chop.
+• Peel potatoes (if desired), then chop.

 • Add potatoes to a large pot, along with 6 garlic cloves (raw, not roasted).
 Cover potatoes with cold, well-salted water.